Archaeology and Heritage MA

 The work placement is assessed by the production of a report and a short reflection on the learning process and outcomes.

-Optional modules will extend these forms further, with digital presentations, blog-style writing and creative work, as well as essays and formal writing.
+Optional modules will also include digital presentations, blog-style writing and creative work, as well as essays and formal writing.

-You'll also receive informal feedback on ongoing work, oral presentations and in-class activities from module coordinators and from your academic tutor.
-Throughout the MA programme you will have an opportunity to reflect on feedback and progress with a dedicated academic tutor.
+After every assignment, you'll receive formal structured, written feedback, as well as informal feedback on ongoing work, oral presentations and in-class activities from module coordinators and from your academic tutor.
+Throughout this MA, you'll have opportunity to reflect on feedback and progress with a dedicated academic tutor.

 Your career